 Below you can see that OpenVPN speeds were not great in a few locations.

-Here was a server in Los Angeles with the OpenVPN protocol and I’m getting around 81 Mbps.
+Here was a server in Los Angeles with OpenVPN and I’m getting around 81 Mbps.

 Similarly, the OpenVPN protocol with a UK server was also not very impressive at 79 Mbps.